digitaledelta/core-geonetwork/README-DELTARES.md

 # Installation

 git clone https://github.com/openearth/core-geonetwork.git

+Checkout the 3.0.x-deltares branch

+git checkout 3.0.x-deltares

 Add all submodules (geoserver, bootstrap):

 git submodule update --init --recursive

+# Database configuration.

+For Tomcat deployment the jdbc.properties file needs to be copied to the conf directory of tomcat.

+For local development with jetty one of the following should be done:

+- Enable the H2 database in the web\src\main\webapp\WEB-INF\config-node\srv.xml

+or

+- Configure the  web\src\main\webapp\WEB-INF\config-db\jdbc.properties to point to a development postgresql with postgis extensions.

 # Synching with the forked 3.0.x-deltares branch

-Make sure your on the 3.0.x-deltares branch
+Make sure your on the 3.0.x branch

 $ git branch
 * 3.0.x-deltares